-A28.12 Results in respect of examinations, assignments, tests and research essays54
+A28.12 Results in respect of examinations, assignments, tests and research essays

-- (a) As indicated in the module guide, a faculty or a department must make provisional examination results of the main and additional examinations available to students within seven (7) working days after an examination as scheduled in the examination timetable. - (ii) Examination results in respect of the Postgraduate Diploma in Financial Planning and the Postgraduate Diploma in Estate Planning, Postgraduate Diploma in Investment Planning, Postgraduate Diploma in Personal Financial Risk Management, and the Postgraduate Diploma in Employee Benefits are announced on the UFS's web page. - (b) Provisional examination results can also be accessed electronically by following a prescribed procedure, and they are also available on the UFS's website. - (c) Students are responsible for obtaining their results before the additional examination. - (d) Except where the Senior Director of Finance decides otherwise, official examination results are made available electronically to a student.
+- (a) (i) As indicated in the module guide, a faculty or a department must make provisional examination results of the main and additional examinations available to students within seven (7) working days after an examination as scheduled in the examination timetable. - (ii) Examination results in respect of the Postgraduate Diploma in Financial Planning and the Postgraduate Diploma in Estate Planning, Postgraduate Diploma in Investment Planning, Postgraduate Diploma in Personal Financial Risk Management, and the Postgraduate Diploma in Employee Benefits are announced on the UFS's web page. - (b) Provisional examination results can also be accessed electronically by following a prescribed procedure, and they are also available on the UFS's website. - (c) Students are responsible for obtaining their results before the additional examination. - (d) Except where the Senior Director of Finance decides otherwise, official examination results are made available electronically to a student. - (e) A student may discuss the provisional results of an examination, test, assignment or research essay with the lecturer and with the academic head of department (irrespective of a student's account being in arrears, but on condition that particulars regarding the results are not divulged).
+The discussion must take place within five (5) working days after the provisional results have been announced.
+A student has the right to address a justified written appeal to the dean, with notification to the academic head of department.
+Such appeal must be lodged within two (2) working days after discussion with the academic head of department.

-The academic results of students whose accounts are in arrears by more than two thousand rand (R2000,00) will not be made available to the students.
+&lt;sup>49 The academic results of students whose accounts are in arrears by more than two thousand rand (R2000,00) will not be made available to the students.